simatec/ioBroker.backitup/docs/en/backitup.md

     - Message = "No connection to states 127.0.0.0:6379[redis"
     - sudo apt-get install redis-server

-2. During testing, it happened to others that some data points were not writable / changeable, I could not adjust this error and therefore did not fix it.
+2. During testing, others found that some data points were not writable / changeable; this error could not be corrected and therefore not resolved.

 3. Error message: "Command not found"
 Due to the differences between Unix and Windows, the backitup.sh must not be changed under Windows (Editor).